RL-UoB/RL-CW2/README.md

   - `semi_gradient_td0.ipynb`: Notebook for the environment implementation using TD(0) semigradient.

 - **`SARSA/`**: Contains implementations of various SARSA algorithm.
+  - `default_env.ipynb`: Notebook for the environment implementation using SARSA algorithm variants for the default environment.
-  - `sarsa_gradient.ipynb`: Notebook for the environment implementation using SARSA algorithm variants.
+  - - `modified_env.ipynb`: Notebook for the environment implementation using SARSA algorithm variants for the modified environment.

 - **`PPO/`**: Contains implementations of various PPO algorithm variants.
   - `ppo.ipynb`: Notebook for the environment implementation using PPO algorithm variants.